The-Brewery-Project/The-Brewery-Project/README.md

 ## General Procedures for Working with the Website

+0. The following assumes a *forked* or *cloned* repository.
 1. Install Quarto and `install.packages("rmarkdown")` if you haven't already (**VSCode** is an additional option to RStudio/Quarto).
 2. Whenever you do git pull, always rebase: `git pull --rebase`.
 3. If attempting something *major*, create a branch for any work that could have a major effect (aka the `.qmd` files), and start your branch name with initials, e.g. `CK_Branch_1`.
 4. **ALWAYS** keep your git updated, do `git pull` always before any committing, pushing, branches, etc.
 5. Recommended to perform `quarto render` on the CLI/bash before pushing.
-6. When pushing, a force may be necessary.
+6. When pushing, a force push may be necessary.
 Make sure to pay attention to which branch is being pushed.
 7. Github will automatically turn the `docs/` folder file changes into the website.

 ## Example Command Line and Work Procedure